-🕈 🏀 Goal: Stabilize Drainage Systems
+Goal: Stabilize Drainage Systems

 Conversion of lands to agricultural production through drainage began over 120 years ago.
 The hydrology of the SHRW has been extensively altered, first with ditching and more recently with subsurface tile drainage.
-Ditches in the western region of the watershed follow natural hydrologic paths, but ditches in the east have connected previously separate catchments (MPCA 2017).
+Ditches in the western region of the watershed follow natural hydrologic paths, but ditches in the east have connected previously separate catchments.

 Old and unstable ditches are a source of sediment into the Sand Hill River and can transport nutrients from agricultural fields into the river.
 Ditches are managed by local counties and the SHRWD under the MN Statute Chapter 103E drainage law.
-On the western end of the watershed, there are also some ditches that end right before the Red River of the North and then gully to the river.
+On the western end of the watershed, there are also some ditches where legal jurisdiction stops right before the Red River of the North.
+Therefore, the section of the drainage that connects to the Red River of the North has no jurisdiction.
 This area is a priority under the Stream Stabilization goal for erosion control and RIM easements.